SKIP TO PAGE CONTENT

 Master of Science (M.S.)
 Degree

-Admission Requirements for Fall 2024
+Fall Admission Requirements

 Prospective students will apply to the graduate school and master's program via the Communication Sciences and Disorders Centralized Application System (CSDCAS).
 A complete application for consideration requires the following: